 Your study plan really works if you exercise it.
 It should include three components: instruction, application and routine.

-A GED guide or online GED class can also provide a good learning solution for adults who haven’t had good classroom experiences, have schedule conflicts, or have lots of family and work responsibilities.
+An online GED test class can also provide a good learning solution for adults who haven't had good classroom experiences, have schedule conflicts, or have lots of family and work responsibilities.

 Application: Use knowledge that you learn.
 Apply it.
 Make sure your study plan includes plenty of practical problem solving.
 This will help prepare you for the GED test and also identify any areas that require additional instruction.
 It will also help to use new knowledge in everyday situations.
 Consider how math study can be used to mentally calculate groceries while shopping, balancing a checking account, managing a budget, or perhaps during a home repair project that requires measuring.
 Skills newly learned for other parts of the GED test can be used while reading, planning, organizing, or interpreting directions or instructions on the job.

 Routine: The study plan works best when it's routine.
 GED test candidates best benefit from daily study, with short and longer study sessions.
 Still, the most important practice is to make study a frequent habit.

 Make sure your GED test prep involves a lot of thinking skill practice, to develop or improve critical thinking skills.
 The GED test requires that you show what you understand, not what you've memorized.
 Critical thinking is the most important skill measured by the GED test.
 The test will call for you to analyze material, evaluate it and make inferences, deductions and judgments.
 Unlike the memorization skills so many students use in high school, the GED test measures 'application of knowledge' skills, or the ability to use knowledge to solve problems.
 Consider ways you solve problems every day, and determine ways to use those same skills in study sessions and for the GED test.